 When it comes to DGR fashion, tradition also means originality and value; it adds distinction to style and makes a purchase purposeful and a joyful experience.
 To keep the tradition going, the hope is, if the brand gets bigger, to implement a mentoring program, where the currently employed artisans would mentor the incoming ones.

 Apart from tradition-sharing, circularity can be observed in the way the brand “promotes” itself.
 “We want to challenge the common perspective in social media and in marketing, where the way you look is never good enough.
 Since we are creating an enduring style wearable more than once, we don’t believe in classic advertising.
-Instead, we believe in mouth-to-mouth advertising: we do something for you, and you share your experience with your friends.
+Instead, we believe in word-to-mouth advertising: we provide something of value for you, and you share your experience with your friends.
 In this way, we constantly learn and educate, as well.”, explains Joanne.

 WHEN A “CONSUMER” BECOMES A “COLLABORATOR”